-Collateral received associated with our hedging activities during the year ended December 31, 2023 was \$366 million and collateral paid associated with our hedging activities during the year ended December 31, 2022 was \$1,465 million.
+Collateral received associated with our hedging activities during the years ended December 31, 2024 and 2023 was \$235 million and \$366 million, respectively.
 Refer to Note 5 of Notes to Consolidated Financial Statements for additional information on our hedging activities.